Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Cooper has averaged 80 receiving yards per game over his eight career matchups against the Eagles, 17.5 more than his over/under in Saturday's game.
+- In his eight matchups against the Eagles, Cooper's 80 receiving yards average is 17.5 more than his over/under for Saturday's game (62.5).

-- Cooper, in eight matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- Cooper has caught a touchdown pass versus the Eagles twice, and had multiple TDs in one of those games.

 - Note: Cooper's stats vs. Eagles date back to 2016.

-- The 229.4 yards per game the Eagles are allowing through the air makes them the NFL's 10th-ranked pass defense.
+- The Eagles are giving up 229.4 passing yards per game this season, the NFL's 10th-ranked pass defense.

-- With 23 passing TDs allowed this season, the Eagles defense is ranked 10th in the NFL.
+- The Eagles have conceded 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances